TheNinth7/evcc-garmin/docs/README.md

 The layout of the widget views varies based on your device and settings:

-### Navigation Flow: One Site, Launched from Glance
+### Navigation Flow: one site, launched from glance

 If you have a single site configured and launch the widget from the glance, you'll enter a carousel featuring the main view and any available detail views, such as the forecast.